pgecsenyi/accountant/README.md

     * `-inchk`: the path of the file containing checksums.
     * `-bp`: the base path for each entry listed in the input.
 Optional.
     * `-missingonly`: if set to true `true`, only paths will be examined, checking whether they exist or not, otherwise checksums will be also verified.
 Optional, the default value is `false`.
+    * `-filter`: just the same filter expression with the same purpose as for export.

 ## Development Environment